A surrealist game initiated by Rik Lina and Ody Saban, with Bruno Barnabé and myself as participants

 Atelier Wittenburg, Amsterdam

 Rik Lina and Ody Saban set up a surrealist game without rules.
-Participants from France, Greece, the Netherlands, Brazil and Portugal each sent a work to a colleague, who was then free to do something with it, manipulate it or throw it away.
-What that would be was left open.
-That openness is the point.
-A surrealist game does not care for agreements that are kept too well.
-It prefers chance that behaves like intention.
+Participants from France, Greece, the Netherlands, Brazil and Portugal each sent a work to a colleague, who was free to manipulate it, transform it or throw it away.
+The openness is the point.

-Working with Nano is exactly like working with a human colleague, which is to say it is not always easy.
-Nano is headstrong.
-It rarely understood at once what I meant, and what it made was often just short of what I had in mind.
-So Claude and I wrote long and detailed prompts, sometimes two pages, to steer it in the right direction.
-Even then every attempt came back a little different.
-A colleague who answers the same question in a slightly new way each time until something holds is, in any other line of work, a problem.
+Working with Nano is like working with any human colleague, which is to say not always easy.
+It is headstrong, and what it made rarely matched what I had in mind.
+Steering it took long, detailed instructions, sometimes two pages, and still every attempt came back a little different.
+A colleague who answers the same question in a slightly new way each time until something holds it would, in any other line of work, be a problem.
 In a surrealist game it is the whole engine.

-What did work arrived without being asked for.
-In one of Nano's versions of Rik's self-portrait I suddenly recognised the shape of the island of Saba, which is dear to us both.
-Something started there.
-What if I turned the portraits into tourist maps?
-The nose as a mountain, the eyes as villages, the mouth as a river, complete with a legend and route markers.
+What worked arrived without being asked for.
+In one of Nano's versions of Rik's self-portrait I recognised the shape of the island of Saba, dear to us both.
+What if the portraits became tourist maps?
+The nose a mountain, the eyes villages, the mouth a river, complete with a legend and route markers.
 It worked, and not only for Rik.
-Bruno's submission was not a self-portrait at all, yet it let itself be redrawn as landscape just as readily.
-Something similar happened with my own contribution.
-I saw a nose in the ashes of a printer, and out of that came a self-portrait assembled from printer parts, which earned its own map as well.
+Bruno's submission was not a self-portrait at all, yet it redrew itself as landscape just as readily.
+My own contribution was a self-portrait built from the parts of a printer.
+The printer's axle became my nose, and out of that the map drew itself in turn.

 Whether it is art, I leave to you.
 Whether it was a game, of that I am certain.